cryptoadvance/specter-desktop/docs/faq.md

 ### *How to delete a wallet using a remote full node?*

 You can't delete the wallet if you are using remote Bitcoin Core node - there is no RPC call to do it remotely.
 So, deleting wallet works only on the same computer.
-You can also just delete the wallet manually.
-It's a folder in `~/.bitcoin` directory and in `~/.specter` as well.
-If you use Spectrum/Electrum as a backend, there is currently no way to delete it.
-But we're working on that.
+You can just delete the wallet manually.
+It's in a folder in the Bitcoin directory.
+Deleting the wallet in the Specter UI always deletes it from your Specter folder.
+If you use Spectrum as a backend, there is currently nothing in the UI to delete the wallet in the local database.
+But, we're working on that.

 ### *Trying to connect specter-desktop to my remote Bitcoin Core node on my LAN few times but no success. `bitcoin.conf` has the `server=1` option, should there be something else since I get this error `Process finished with code -1Error message: Failed to connect` message?*